-“You were born to be a Dahomey Amazon, said Shateri, when you are through with your practical jokes and games come and see me and your training will begin.”
+“You were born to be a Dahomey Amazon, said Shateri.
+When you are through with your practical jokes, come see me and your training will begin.”

-“Shateri when I step on the training field all the games stop.
-In here I will learn to fight and honor the Agooji like so many before me.
-You will find no one who fights as fierce or who is more loyal to you.”
+“Shateri, when I step on the training field, all the games stop.
+In here I will learn to fight and honor the Agooji like many before me.
+You will find no one who fights as fierce or more loyal to you.”

-“I am Agooji Warrior, I am not afraid of anyone.
-I respect you, but no, I am not afraid of you.”
+“I am Agooji Warrior.
+I am not afraid of anyone.
+There is respect for you, but no, I am not afraid of you.”

 “Report to the training field at first light tomorrow.
 Your training will begin.”

 Chera arrived at the training field at first light for the next three years.
 Zeta trained her.
-She saw something in Chera, and she wanted to make sure it thrived.
+She saw something in Chera, and she wanted to make sure the warrior in her thrived.

-“This is your last training session with me.”
+“This is your last training session with me,” said Shateri.

 “No, the Agooji will test you.
 We will see if they accept you into the sisterhood.
-You are a better fighter than many of the Agooji, but they know you as a prankster.
+You are a better fighter than most of them, but they know you as a prankster.
 Perhaps you will not perform well under the pressure of battle.
 You are young.”

-She knew that one day Chera would be a force to reckon with, if she joined the Agooji.
+She knew Chera would be a force to reckon with when she joined the Agooji.
 That kind of fighting spirit is not something you can hide away.

-The next morning the Agooji were standing at attention when Shateri entered the training field.
+The next morning the Agooji was standing at attention when Shateri entered the training field.
 They greeted their general and awaited her instructions.
-Shateri looked over and saw Chera standing at the back of the field.
+Shateri glanced over and saw Chera standing at the back of the field.

 Shateri watched each step Chera took, and she exuded confidence.
 She could also see that Chera was sweating.
-She had been practicing.
-She wanted to be ready for this moment.
+Chera had been practicing.
+She wanted to be ready for a challenge.